 Property drainage improvements

 How To Apply

 Step 1: Is Your Property in the Eligibility Area?

 The first requirement of the Bee Branch Healthy Homes Resiliency Program is that your home or rental property must be located in the Bee Branch Watershed Healthy Homes eligibility area.

-Click here to view the eligibility map and search by address.
+Click here to view the eligibility map.
+Type your address in the search bar.

 Step 2: Owner-Occupied or Rental Property?

 This program is available to owner-occupied homes, single-unit rentals, and small, multi-family residential units that are located in the eligibility area and meet the income requirements established by HUD guidelines.
 Select your property type below for more details.